 On Wednesday, 3 December 2025, Khon Kaen University President Assoc.
 Prof. Charnchai Panthongviriyakul, M.D., announced a significant financial contribution to the southern region, where widespread and severe flooding affected multiple provinces.
 The University officially transferred Baht 500,000 (five hundred thousand) to the Prince of Songkla University (PSU) account designated for flood victims.

-This generous sum represents a collective effort, drawing donations from the general public, KKU personnel, students, and supplementary funds provided by the University itself.
+This generous sum represents a collective effort, drawing donations from the general public, KKU personnel, students, and additional institutional support provided by the University.
 In addition to the monetary donation, essential consumer goods were also collected and dispatched to assist in immediate relief efforts for the affected population.

 Assoc.
 Prof. Charnchai stated that the Baht 500,000 delivered to PSU originated from the collective compassion of citizens, KKU staff, and students, supplemented by institutional contributions.
 He emphasised that this joint effort underscores the spirit of unity and concern that Khon Kaen University holds for the citizens across all regions of Thailand.